 - Replicate content among portals – save the time it takes to republish content or manage separate sources of your web maps, layers, and other content with distributed collaboration that allows you to securely share content to other web GIS portals.

 - Discover new ways to use the cloud – you can now generate and serve map and image service caches from cloud stores such as Amazon S3 and Microsoft Azure Storage.

 - Authoritative content – make it easier to find trusted items and discourage the use of outdated material by designating content as either authoritative or deprecated.

 - Defined areas of interest – limit access to your features by defining a particular area of interest for hosted feature layer views.

 - World Imagery Basemap – find additional sets of DigitalGlobe imagery for several countries and sub-meter resolution Basemap +Metro imagery for a few hundred cities around the world.

 - 3D – buildings and integrated mesh scene layers now load up to 50 percent faster.
 Also, measure distances in 3D between two points in Scene Viewer using a new interactive tool.

 - Insights for ArcGIS – Esri’s web-based data analytics workbench, is now available in ArcGIS Online.
 Its drag-and-drop interface makes working with spatial and non-spatial data simple.

-For a comprehensive run down on what’s new in 10.6 across the entire ArcGIS platform, you’ll find links to release announcements, ArcGIS blog posts and Esri resources (including a fantastic functionality matrix) here.
+For a comprehensive run down on what’s new in 10.6 across the entire ArcGIS platform, you’ll find links to release announcements, ArcGIS blog posts and Esri resources here.